Print and scan data is typically short-lived:

-- Save and archive print jobs for a defined period of time
+- save and archive print/scan jobs for a defined period of time

 Print Archiving is a very visual feature and is best explained with a few screen shots.

-Many corporations now have defined data management objectives and specific policies around the tracking of data in emails, using thumb drives, cloud storage services, etc. This allows organizations to:
+Many corporations have defined data management objectives and specific policies around tracking data in emails, using thumb drives, cloud storage services, etc. This allows organizations to:

-- Support an organization’s needs to protect its customers’ and own intellectual property.
+- support their needs to protect their customers’ and own intellectual property

-Print Archiving now allows organizations to extend these security policies to the printer fleet and closes a potentially big loophole in governance processes.
+Archiving allows organizations to extend these security policies to their printer or MFD fleet and closes a potentially big loophole in governance processes.

 Print Archiving allows a system administrator to remotely monitor not only the volume of printed pages, but also the content.
 Isolated and unsupervised printers are no longer open to rampant abuse, as administrators can now review printed documents on demand.